 Morbidity and mortality with and without surgery

 Surgical intervention was utilized in 189 patients to aid in diagnosis or treatment.
-Surgical intervention for treatment was used in 102 patients of which 19 were partial resections, 36 were complete resections, and in the remaining 47 cases the extent of the resection was not specified.
-A bivariate analysis of patients surviving and expiring from aspergillosis after undergoing surgical resection (table 1) showed a statistically significant (p <.05) increased survival for patients undergoing surgery (77.5%) than those who did not (61.0%).
+Surgical intervention for treatment was used in 102 patients of which 19 were partial resections, 36 were complete resections, and in the remaining 47 cases the extent of the resection was not specified (Table 2).
+A bivariate analysis of patients expiring from aspergillosis after undergoing surgical resection (Table 2) showed a statistically significant (p <.05) increase in survival for patients undergoing surgery (77.5%) than those who did not (61.0%).

 Morbidity and mortality associated with use of various antifungal agents

-Systemic antifungals were utilized in the treatment of 243 patients with an average of about 2 antifungals used per patient.
-Voriconazole (143), amphotericin B (108), liposomal amphotericin B (82), and itraconazole (58) were the most commonly used antifungals.
-Other antifungals used include caspofungin (34), amphotericin B lipid complex (3), amphotericin B colloidal dispersion (1), isavuconazole (1), posaconazole (7), flucytosine (18), and fluconazole (26).
-A bivariate analysis of patients surviving and expiring from aspergillosis following systemic antifungals (table 1) showed a statistically significant increased survival for patients who were treated with voriconazole (78.3%; p <.001), itraconazole (82.8%; p <.05), and fluconazole (50%; p <.05).
+Systemic antifungals were utilized in the treatment of 243 patients.
+The specific antifungals used in this review are listed in Table 1.
+Patients surviving aspergillosis received a slightly higher number of anti-fungal agents (M = 2.3, SD = 1.2) than those expiring (M = 1.9, SD = 1.0) though this did not reach statistical significance.
+A bivariate analysis of patients surviving and expiring from aspergillosis following systemic antifungals (Table 1) showed a statistically significant increased survival for patients who were treated with voriconazole (78.3%; p <.001), itraconazole (82.8%; p <.05), and fluconazole (50%; p <.05).
 Amphotericin B (61.1%) had borderline significance (p =.05), therefore, it was included in further analysis.

 Linear regression results